joeytwiddle/vim-seek/README.md

 ### Customization

-Initial support for seeking over multiple lines has been added.
+Support for seeking over multiple lines has been added.
 It can be enabled or disabled at runtime.

 `let g:seek_multi_line = 1`

-It currently ignores counts when the target is on a different line, acting as if the count was 1.

 You can customize any of the keys that seek binds by adding lines such as the following to your vimrc.